gu-fan/riv.vim/README.rst

       :NOTE:  You should act this on a new list or list with no sub line.

               As list item changes, the indentation of it is changed.
-              But this action does not change the sub items's indent.
+              But this action does not change the sub item's indent.

               To change a list and it's sub item with indentation fix , use shifting: ``>`` or ``<``.